Boeing partners with Tata to build Apache fuselages in India

 Boeing gave no financial details about the arrangement.

-TASL is a wholly owned aerospace and defence subsidiary of Tata Sons TATAS.UL, the holding company of one of India's largest conglomerates.
+TASL is a wholly owned aerospace and defense subsidiary of Tata Sons TATAS.UL, the holding company of one of India's largest conglomerates.

 (Reporting by Sam Wilkin; Editing by Gopakumar Warrier)